-Studied since the 1970s [21], the problem of decomposing an image (or a set of images) into a piecewisesmooth component and an oscillatory one is a fundamental computer vision problem, which has been addressed in numerous ways.
+Studied since the 1970s [21], the problem of decomposing an image (or a set of images) into a piecewise-smooth component (cartoon-like reflectance) and an oscillatory one (texture, or shading) is a fundamental computer vision problem, which has been addressed in numerous ways.

 Cartoon + Texture Decomposition.
 Researchers in the field of mathematical imaging have suggested various variational models for this task, using for instance non-smooth regularization and Fourier-based frequency analysis [3], or l^1 -TV variational models [23].
-However, such techniques do not use an explicit photometric model for justifying the decomposition, whereas photometric analysis, which is another important branch of computer vision, may be a source of inspiration for motivating new variational models.
+However, such techniques do not use an explicit photometric model for justifying the decomposition.
+On the other hand, photometric analysis is another important branch of computer vision, which may be a source of inspiration for motivating new variational models.

 Photometric Stereo.
-As discussed in the introduction, photometric stereo techniques [40] are able to unambiguously estimate the reflectance and the geometry, by considering several images obtained from the same viewing angle but under calibrated, varying lighting.
+As discussed in the introduction, photometric stereo techniques [37] are able to unambiguously estimate the reflectance and the geometry, by considering several images obtained from the same viewing angle but under calibrated, varying lighting.
 Photometric stereo has even been extended to the case of uncalibrated, varying lighting [5].
-In the same spirit as uncalibrated photometric stereo, our goal is to estimate reflectance under unknown lighting.
-However, the problem is less constrained in our case, since we cannot ensure that the lighting is varying.
+As in uncalibrated photometric stereo, our goal is to estimate reflectance under unknown lighting.
+However, in our case, we cannot ensure that lighting is varying, so the problem is less constrained.
 Our hope is that this can be somewhat compensated by the prior knowledge of geometry, and by the resort to appropriate priors.
 Various priors for reflectance have been discussed in the context of intrinsic image decomposition.

 Intrinsic Image Decomposition.
 Separating reflectance from shading in a single image is a challenging problem, often referred to as intrinsic image decomposition.
-Given the ill-posed nature of this problem, prior information on shape, reflectance and/or lighting must be introduced.
-Most of the existing works are based on the "retinex theory" [21], which states that most of the slight brightness variations in an image are due to lighting, while reflectance is piecewise-constant (as for instance a Mondrian image).
-A variety of clusteringbased [13,36] or sparsity-enhancing methods [14,29,36, 37] have been developed based on this theory.
-Among others, the work of Baron and Malik [4], which presents interesting results, stands on multiple priors to solve the fundamental ambiguity of shape-from-shading, that we aim at revoking in the multi-view context.
-Some other methods disambiguate the problem by requiring the user to "brush" uniform reflectance parts [8, 29], or by resorting to a crowdsourced database [7].
+Given the ill-posed nature of this problem, prior information on shape, reflectance and lighting must be introduced.
+Most of the existing works are based on the Retinex theory [21], which states that most of the slight brightness variations in an image are due to lighting, while the reflectance is piecewise-constant (e.g., a Mondrian image).
+A variety of clustering-based [13,34] or sparsity-enhancing methods [4,14,28,34,35] have been developed based on this theory.
+However, most of them suffer from the fundamental ambiguity of shape-fromshading, since the geometry of the scene is unknown.
+Some other methods disambiguate the problem by requiring the user to "brush" uniform reflectance parts [8,28], or by resorting to a crowdsourced database [7].
 Still, these works require user interactions, which may not be desirable in certain cases.

 Multi-view 3D-reconstruction.
-Instead of introducing possibly unverifiable priors, or relying on user interactions, ambiguities can be reduced by assuming that the geometry of the scene is known.
-Intrinsic image decomposition has for instance been addressed using an RGB-D camera [9] or, closer to our proposal, multiple views of the same scene under different angles [19, 20].
+Instead of introducing possibly unreliable priors on shape, or relying on user interactions, ambiguities can be reduced by assuming that the geometry of the scene is known.
+Intrinsic image decomposition has for instance been addressed using an RGB-D camera [9] or, closer to our proposal, multiple views of the same scene under different angles [19,20].
 In the latter works, the geometry is first extracted from the multi-view images, before the problem of reflectance estimation is addressed.
-Geometry computation can be achieved using multi-view stereo (MVS).
-MVS techniques [35] have seen significant growth over the last decade, an expansion which goes hand in hand with the development of structure-from-motion (SfM) solutions [27].
+Geometry computation can be achieved using multi-view stereo [33].
+MVS techniques have seen significant growth over the last decade, an expansion which goes hand in hand with the development of structure-from-motion (SfM) solutions [27].
 Indeed, MVS requires the parameters of the cameras, outputs of the SfM algorithm.
-Nowadays, these mature methods are commonly used in uncontrolled environments, or even with large-scale Internet data [2].
-For the sake of completeness, let us also mention that some efforts in the direction of multi-view and photometrically consistent 3D-reconstruction have been devoted recently [17, 18, 22, 24, 25].
+Nowadays, these mature methods are commonly used in uncontrolled environments, or even with large scale Internet data [2].
+For the sake of completeness, let us also mention that some efforts in the direction of multi-view and photometrically consistent 3D-reconstruction have been devoted recently [17, 18,22,24,25].
 Similar to these methods, we will resort to a compact representation of lighting, namely the spherical harmonics model.